More Europe: Splits and new alliances

-2022 general election
+2022 general election and aftermath

-In the run-up of the 2022 general election +E broke up with Action, as the latter decided not to align with the centre-left coalition led by the PD, but to form a stand-alone list with Italia Viva (IV).
+In the run-up of the 2022 general election, +E broke up with Action, as the latter decided not to align with the centre-left coalition led by the PD, but to form a stand-alone list with Italia Viva (IV).
 Also, the Italian Radicals disaligned from +E and offered a generic support to the centre-left, without endorsing a specific list.
 Nevertheless, some of the most senior members the Italian Radicals, like Bonino, Magi, Manzi, Lorenzo Strik Lievers, Manuela Zambrano, Valerio Federico and several others, continued to be active in +E as well and are running as candidates for the party, which chose to add "Bonino" to its symbol. +E's electoral lists included also some newcomers and/or independents, such as Marco Bentivogli (a reformist trade unionist), Dorina Bianchi (a social-conservative), Gianfranco Librandi (L'Italia c'è and ex-IV), Enzo Peluso (ex-PRI) and Franz Ploner (Team K).

 In the election, the party obtained 2.8% of the vote, falling short of the 3% threshold.
 Della Vedova and Magi were elected to the Chamber from single-seat constituencies, while Bonino was defeated in her Senate constituency.
 Following the election, the two +E elected deputies and Luca Pastorino of èViva formed a joint sub-group within the Mixed Group.

-In December 2022 treasurer Saeli and Fabrizio Ferrandelli, both leading members in Sicily, switched to Action.
+In December 2022, treasurer Saeli and Fabrizio Ferrandelli, both leading members in Sicily, switched to Action.

-In February 2023 the party held its third congress.
+In February 2023, the party held its third congress.
 Della Vedova chose not to run again for secretary.
 Magi, a long-time Radical, was elected secretary and Pizzarotti, a former mayor of Parma for the M5S turned independent who had recently joined the party, was appointed president.
 Originally, Magi and Pizzarotti were rivals for secretary, but a deal was brokered by Bonino.
 By the way, Pizzarotti's list was the most voted by delegates and will have more representatives in the party's assembly.

+In March 2024, in the run-up of the 2024 European Parliament election, the party gave birth to a broad, liberal and pro-Europeanist list named "United States of Europe", along with the Italian Radicals, Italia Viva, the Italian Socialist Party, the European Liberal Democrats and Volt Italy, in order to overcome the 4% electoral threshold.
+Pizzarotti, who was closer to Action, initially opposed the agreement, but the party's assembly finally approved it, with no formal objections.
+However, Pizzarotti and deputy secretary Falasca chose to leave the party and join Action instead.
+In late April the electoral list was joined also by L'Italia c'è.

+In July 2024, the party's assembly elected Bonino as president of the party.

+In February 2025, the party held its fourth congress.
+Magi was re-elected secretary with 74.0% of the delegates' vote, despite being unopposed, while Matteo Hallissey, president of the Italian Radicals, was elected president with 69.5% of the vote, by defeating former leader Della Vedova, who obtained 30.5%.